View and explore atomic models in Augmented Reality!

 Create 3D animated visualizations of any atom in real space, just by using the camera on your smartphone

-From Signal Garden Inc., AR Atom Visualizer is the world's first ARCore app to be published on the Play Store.
+From Signal Garden Research, AR Atom Visualizer is the world's first ARCore app to be published on the Play Store.

 Scientists and science teachers use two common models to visualize atoms and answer these questions.